betheden/hebrew-grammar/content/particle_negative.rst

 Summary
 -------

-Negative particles are terms that negate a word or some aspect of a sentence.
+Negative particles are terms that negate some aspect of a sentence, either an individual word or an entire phrase.

 Article
 -------